Portmane/Ocean/README.md

 ### JavaClasses
 Consist of explanation of Java API classes, interfaces, etc.

+### Java design patterns
+Folder where I am writing realizations of some java patterns and parts of their work.

 ### Tasks
 Here you will see my own tasks for myself and its realizations.